ProseMirror/website/pages/guide/basics.md

 # Basic Editing Guide

-This guide describes the steps you take to put a ProseMirror editor in your page.
+This guide describes the steps you must take to put a simple ProseMirror editor in your page.

 ## Bundling